mmazz/archInstall/README.md

 This will install a fresh arch.
 Then copy setup.sh from /etc/myarch and give privilages and run it.
 Reboot and done!

+## Posible Problems

+Signatures...
+If cant reinstall archlinux-keyring:

+Not great solution....

+- $pacman-key --init
+- $pacman-keys --populate
+- $pacman-key --refresh-keys

+try, if this dont work do the first two steps again.

 ## TODO

 - Put all info of setup.sh insde of inside_chroot.sh